Increasingly, Linux distributions are adopting the

 When working with

-systemd, understanding units and unit files can make administration simple.
+systemd, understanding units and unit files can make administration easier.
 Unlike many other init systems, you do not have to know a scripting language to interpret the init files used to boot services or the system.
-The unit files use a fairly simple declarative syntax that allows you to see at a glance the purpose and effects of a unit upon activation.
+The unit files use a fairly straightforward declarative syntax that allows you to see at a glance the purpose and effects of a unit upon activation.